-The company currently does not have service agreements with its directors.
-It does however intend in the short term to put in place agreements detailing the formal terms and conditions of the appointment, expected time commitment, procedure regarding conflicts of interest, performance appraisal, remuneration, superannuation and insurance arrangements.
+The company currently has service agreements with its directors.
+The agreements detailing the formal terms and conditions of the appointment, expected time commitment, procedure regarding conflicts of interest, performance appraisal, remuneration, superannuation and insurance arrangements.
 The Tempo Constitution governs the election and appointment of directors, rotation of elected directors, casual vacancies and eligibility for election.
 The terms and entitlements of non-executive directors are governed by normal employment law.